apache/apisix/docs/en/latest/plugins/key-auth.md

 }
 ```

-Note that the credential `jack-key` is visible to the Upstream service.
+Note that the Credential `jack-key` is visible to the Upstream service.

 #### Hide Credentials